ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

      WT_ERROR.

    Reliable Size:
-   : A variable-length integer indicating the amount of data that needs to be
+   : A variable-length integer indicating the amount of data delivered on the
-     delivered to the application even though the stream is reset.
+     stream before the reset event.

 Unlike the equivalent QUIC frame, this capsule does not include a Final Size field.
 In-order delivery of WT_STREAM capsules ensures that the amount of